0xPolygonID/issuer-node/README.md

 !["QR.io"](/docs/qrio.png)

-With your phone that has the Polygon ID app installed on it, open it up and scan the QR code.
+With your phone, that has the Polygon ID app installed on it, open it up and scan the QR code.

 !["Polygon ID App Adding Claim/Credential"](/docs/polygonid-app-claim.png)